 US News and & World Report Rankings

 US News & World Report surveys the conditions of roads, bridges, public transit, and commute time in all 50 states.
-In its most recent report, the study suggested that half of all roads in California were in poor condition.
-In fact, only one state ranked lower for road quality.
-In San Diego, potholes, sinkholes, dangerous road design, uneven pavement, and flooding attributed to the poor marks.
+In its most recent report, the study suggested that half of all roads in California were in poor or mediocre condition.
+Only one state ranked lower for road quality.
+In San Diego, potholes, sinkholes, dangerous road design, uneven pavement, and flooding contribute to the poor marks.

 Every four years, the American Society of Civil Engineers (ASCE) releases a thorough evaluation of the state of infrastructure across the nation.
-In its most recent report, it revealed that California and San Diego roads were well below average.
+Its most recent report revealed that California and San Diego roads were well below average.
 The state received a “D” for the state and condition of its roads.

 Among other things, the ASCE report revealed: